bparanj/crystal/electronics/components/capacitor.md

 ### 2. **Filtering and Noise Reduction**
 **Problem**: Electrical noise and signal interference.
 **Solution**: Capacitors filter out unwanted noise and smooth the output of power supplies.
-They are used in conjunction with inductors to form filter circuits that block or pass specific frequency components, thereby reducing noise in the signal path.
+They are used in combination with inductors to form filter circuits that block or pass specific frequency components, thereby reducing noise in the signal path.

 ### 3. **Signal Coupling and Decoupling**
 **Problem**: Unwanted DC components in signal paths and signal integrity issues.